The Best BLHeli_32 Settings for Optimal FPV Drone Performance

 Running a higher PWM frequency offers a smoother flying experience but sacrifices braking power and responsiveness.
 This compromise also slightly reduces the peak current draw, which, although not necessarily a negative aspect as it might actually improve the ESC’s longevity.

-At higher PWM frequencies, torque at low RPM can be marginally decreased, potentially resulting in a softer and less responsive control feel at low throttle.
-Prop wash handling might also be slightly weakened, and setting the PWM frequency too high can make the quad more prone to wobbles.
+At higher PWM frequencies, motor torque at low RPM can be decreased, potentially resulting in a softer and less responsive control feel.
+Prop wash handling might also be weakened, and setting the PWM frequency too high can make the quad more prone to wobbles.

 Hardcore racers seeking maximum power and responsiveness may prefer lower PWM frequencies, such as 24KHz.
 However, 48KHz strikes a good balance between smoothness and responsiveness, might be more suitable for most people.